The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances

 \subsubsection{Datasets}

 The facial landmark datasets can be sorted by the constrained condition and in-the-wild condition.
 The statistics of these datasets are given in Table~\ref{flmk_dataset}.
 CMU Multi Pose, Illumination, and Expression (Multi-PIE)~\cite{Gross2008MultiPIE} is the largest facial dataset in constrained condition, which provides 337 subjects with 15 predefined poses, 19 illumination conditions and 6 facial expressions.
-The annotated facial landmarks are 68 points for frontal faces and 39 points for profile faces.
-Because it contains a wide range of pose variation, Multi-PIE often servers as a dataset for face frontalization.
+The annotated facial landmarks are 68 points for frontal faces and 39 points for profile ones.

 In addition, more in-the-wild datasets~\cite{Belhumeur2011LocalizingPO,Kostinger2011alfw,Zhu2012Face,Le2012InteractiveFF,BurgosArtizzu2013RobustFL,Sagonas2013300FI,Shen2015TheFF,Zafeiriou2017TheMF,Wu2018LAB,Liu2019GrandCO} are proposed for facial landmark localization.
-Among them, 300-W~\cite{Sagonas2013300FI,Sagonas2016300FI} is the most frequently used dataset, which follows annotation configuration of Multi-PIE and re-annotates the images in LFPW, AFW, HELEN, and a newly collected dataset, iBug.
-Fig.~\ref{fig:performance_aglinment} shows the performance comparison of different landmark localization algorithms on the 300-W test set.
+Among them, 300-W~\cite{Sagonas2013300FI} is the most frequently used dataset, which follows the annotation configuration of Multi-PIE and re-annotates the images in LFPW, AFW, HELEN, and iBug~\cite{Sagonas2016300FI}.
 Besides, Menpo~\cite{Zafeiriou2017TheMF} is a large-scale facial landmark dataset with more difficult cases for facial landmark localization.
-JD-landmark~\cite{Liu2019GrandCO} annotates face images with 106 facial landmarks to provide more structural information of facial components.

-The aforementioned datasets focus on still images, while 300-VW~\cite{Shen2015TheFF} provides 50 video clips for training and 64 for test of facial landmark localization in video.
+JD-landmark~\cite{Liu2019GrandCO} annotates face images with 106 facial landmarks, providing more structural information of facial components.
+300-VW~\cite{Shen2015TheFF} provides 50 video clips for training and 64 for test of landmark localization in video.